 What to do in Bergen

-Because of the time of year we went, the daylight hours are short with the sun coming out at around 10am and going back down at around 3pm.
-In addition, it rains 2/3 of the year in Bergen.
+Because of the time of year we went, the daylight hours are short with the sun coming out at around 10 a.m. and going back down at around 3 p.m.
+Besides, it rains two-thirds of the year in Bergen.
 Due to this, many businesses are closed for the holidays or have different hours of operation – so, make sure to do a little research before planning your itinerary.

 At the top of the mountain, you will have a stunning view of Bergen!
 If heights don’t impress you, there is a restaurant, café, gift shop, troll garden, playgrounds and plenty of independent hiking!
 If it’s not too cold, you may be interested in renting a mountain bike or even ziplining.
 For hiking, check out these different hiking tours.